-The planning investigation will be in three stages.
-A draft vision, objectives and guiding planning principles were developed in the first stage in conjunction with the councils:
+A draft vision, objectives and guiding planning principles was developed in conjunction with the councils:

 The outcomes of this stage will inform Stage Two, a Land Use and Infrastructure Implementation Plan that will identify areas within the Precinct suitable for redevelopment and guide future development and infrastructure delivery over the next 20 years.
 A Special Infrastructure Contribution will be developed to fund new infrastructure.

-We are releasing the Interim Statement to keep the community informed and updated about our process.
-We are not seeking formal submissions from the community at this stage because there will be an opportunity for the community to comment on a complete strategy, with draft plans and supporting technical documents in early 2018.
-However, if you do have a preliminary comment, we are always happy to hear from local residents and business owners and you can find out how you can get involved here.
+We released the Interim Statement to keep the community informed and updated about our process.
+We did not seek formal submissions from the community at this stage because there will be an opportunity for the community to comment on a complete strategy, with draft plans and supporting technical documents in early 2018.